jeremiah-shaulov/base64to/README.md

 Basicly, these 4 functions allow to base64-encode and base64-decode `string|Uint8Array` <-> `string|Uint8Array` in all directions.

-Functions that return `Uint8Array` by default create a new `Uint8Array` buffer for the result.
+Functions that return `Uint8Array` by default create new `Uint8Array` buffers for the result.
 But they also can receive an existing buffer (through the argument called `into`), and if the provided object is big enough, it will be used for the result.
 In this case these functions return the `into` object.
-If `into` was not big enough for the result, a new object will be created and returned.
+If `into` was not big enough for the result, a new object is created and returned.

 It's possible to pass the same object to both `data` (`ascii`) and `into`, or they can be subarrays of the same underlying buffer.
 In this case the base64 encoding/decoding will occure inplace, overwriting the original data.